MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/mvvm.md

 This approach has the advantage that an app has a single class that is responsible for the instantiation of view models and their connection to views.

+> [!TIP]
->💡 **Tip:** Use a view model locator for ease of substitution.
+> Use a view model locator for ease of substitution.
 A view model locator can also be used as a point of substitution for alternate implementations of dependencies, such as for unit testing or design time data.

 ## Updating Views in Response to Changes in the Underlying View Model or Model